Benjamin Watson: 2006 season

-Watson entered the season as the Patriots’ starting tight end.
+Watson entered the season as the Patriots' starting tight end.
 On October 30, 2006, Watson caught a season-high seven passes for 95-yards and a touchdown during a 31–7 win at the Minnesota Vikings in Week 8.
 In Week 14, he sustained a knee injury during a 21–0 loss at the Miami Dolphins and was sidelined for the last three games of the season (Weeks 15–17).

 He finished the 2006 season with 49 receptions for 643 receiving yards and three touchdowns in 13 regular season games and 13 starts.

 The Patriots finished first in the AFC East with a 12–4 record and reached the AFC Championship before losing at the Indianapolis Colts 38–34.
 During that game, Watson caught five passes for 48 yards, his best performance of the playoffs.

 2007 season

 Watson remained the primary starting tight end for the Patriots in 2007.
 On October 7, 2007, Watson caught six passes for a season-high 107 receiving yards and two touchdowns during a 34–17 win against the Cleveland Browns in Week 5.
 This became Watson's first multi-touchdown performance and first game with over 100 receiving yards.
 Watson sustained an ankle injury and was inactive for two games (Weeks 7–8).
 During his absence he was replaced by Kyle Brady.
-Watson was active for another two games (Weeks 15–16) after aggravating his sprained ankle.
+Watson was inactive for another two games (Weeks 15–16) after aggravating his sprained ankle.

 Watson finished the 2007 season with 38 receptions for 389 receiving yards and a career-high six touchdown receptions.
 The Patriots finished atop the AFC with a 16–0 record.
 On January 12, 2008, Watson caught two passes for 12-yards and two touchdowns in the Patriots' 31–20 win against Jacksonville Jaguars in the AFC Divisional Round.
 They reached the Super Bowl after defeating the San Diego Chargers 21–12 in the AFC Championship Game.
 On February 2, 2008, Watson started in Super Bowl XLII, but was held without a reception as the Patriots lost 17–14 to the New York Giants.